cxmcc/garmin_utc_watchface/README.md

-# garmin_utc_watchface
-UTC Watchface for Garmin watches

-Garmin's SDK is so bad.
+# DEPRECATED Garmin's SDK is so bad.
 I am done with this app.